 - Since April 2015, 52.2% of eligible 2 year olds in Westminster have received a developmental review.
-This compares unfavourably to the 2014/15 outturn when 73.8% of 2 year olds in Westminster received a developmental review. - Responsibility for Health Visiting officially transferred to the Westminster's Public Health Department in October 2015 and the first contract monitoring meeting took place in October.
+This compares unfavourably to the 2014/15 outturn when 73.8% of 2 year olds in Westminster received a developmental review. - Responsibility for Health Visiting officially transferred to the Westminster's Public Health Department in October 2015, and the first contract monitoring meeting took place in October.
 It is understood that problems with the recording and reporting system employed by the Health Visiting provider (Central London Community Healthcare) means that current performance figures may not be reliable.
-This issue is expected to be resolved before the end of the calendar year.